toefel18/kluster/README.md

 result: JSON string containing the result of the operartion, in case of a query quite large for contains the entire result set
 ```

+### Errors

+Client error: response on topic RESPONSE conatins an error message, eg. duplicate key insertion.
+Server error: node produces an error message on the ERROR topic, eg. cannot connect to database.
+Usually the node has become
+out of sunc of corrupt and manual intervention by administrator is needed

 ## Quickstart

  1. Compile the software and start a cluster.
 This is done using a Makefile and docker-compose.